 The risk exists that recessionary economic conditions may adversely affect the Company more than it has experienced to date.
 To mitigate these economic and other risks, the Company has a broader product offering than most competitors and has historically been a leader in innovation and new product development in the industry.
-The Company is continuing this strategy through the development, marketing and sales efforts for two still emerging products for the industry:
+The Company is continuing this strategy through the development, marketing and sales efforts for two still emerging products for the industry.
+In addition to new product development strategy, in 2011 the Company begins its third year of a long-term commitment to lean manufacturing and continuous improvements in manufacturing.
+As a byproduct of our commitment to lean manufacturing, the Company believes this strategy will help reduce its overall future manufacturing costs.

 The Company is continuing its marketing, advertising and promotional efforts for both Beach PrismsTM, a shoreline erosion control product that uses the preferred natural "soft" approach as opposed to the "hard" approach of seawalls and jetties, to solve this worldwide problem and H2OutTM, the world's first "in the caulk joint" secondary drainage and street level leak detection product for panelized exterior cladding.
-At this time, the Company is still in the process of securing the approval and support of the appropriate environmental agencies in neighboring states for its Beach PrismsTM.
-Although the Company is optimistic about the success of Beach Prisms TM and H2Out TM, there can be no assurance of the commercial acceptance of these products.
+At this time, the Company is still in the process of seeking to secure the approval and support of the appropriate environmental agencies in neighboring states for its Beach PrismsTM.
+Although the Company is optimistic about the success of Beach PrismsTM and H2OutTM, there can be no assurance of the commercial acceptance of these products.